Willie Sojourner: College career (1968–71)

 Recruited to Weber State University by Coach Dick Motta, Sojourner's basketball career at Weber State was record setting.
 He set Big Sky Conference records in scoring and rebounding, leading the Wildcats to three consecutive Big Sky Conference titles and three straight NCAA Tournament invitations.

 He arrived in Ogden, Utah for the 1967–68 season under Coach Motta.
 Freshmen were not allowed to play NCAA varsity basketball at that time, so Sojourner played the 1967–1968 season with the Wildcat freshman team.

 In 1968–1969, as a sophomore, Sojourner averaged 18.9 points and 13.1 rebounds as Weber State finished 27-3 under Coach Phil Johnson, as Dick Motta left Weber to become Head Coach of the Chicago Bulls.
 The Wildcats captured the Big Sky Conference title and qualified for the 1969 NCAA University Division basketball tournament, where they defeated Seattle 75–73, behind Sojourner's 22 points and 12 rebounds.
-They lost to Santa Clara 64–59 in overtime in the West Regional Semi-Final, as Sojourner had 12 points with 18 rebounds.
-Weber State then defeated New Mexico State in the West Regional 3rd Place game 58–56, as Sojourner had12 points and 11 rebounds.
+They lost to Santa Clara 64–59 in overtime in the West Regional semi-final, as Sojourner had 12 points with 18 rebounds.
+Weber State then defeated New Mexico State in the West Regional third-place game 58–56, as Sojourner had 12 points and 11 rebounds.

 In 1969–1970, Sojourner led the Wildcats to the Big Sky Conference title, averaging 21.2 points.
-Weber State lost in the First Round to Long Beach State and Coach Jerry Tarkanian 92–73 in the 1970 NCAA University Division basketball tournament, with Sojourner having 13 points and 9 rebounds.
+Weber State lost in the first round to Long Beach State and Coach Jerry Tarkanian 92–73 in the 1970 NCAA University Division basketball tournament, with Sojourner having 13 points and 9 rebounds.

 In his senior season of 1970–1971, Weber State finished 21-6 and earned their third straight Big Sky Conference Championship, led by Sojourner's 17.8 points and 13.6 rebounds.
-Again, Weber State was matched up against Long Beach State and Coach Tarkanian, losing 77–66 in the First Round of the 1971 NCAA University Division basketball tournament.
+Again, Weber State was matched up against Long Beach State and Coach Tarkanian, losing 77–66 in the first round of the 1971 NCAA University Division basketball tournament.
 Sojourner had 9 points and 10 rebounds in his final college game.

 Overall Sojourner had career totals of 1,563 points and 1,143 rebounds in 81 career games for averages of 19.3 points and 14.1 rebounds. he shot 51.7% from the floor and 72.%1 from the line.
 His point and rebound totals were Big Sky records at the time.
 He still ranks second in total rebounds and first in career rebounding average at Weber State, with 14.1 per game.

 NCAA Track and Field

 A versatile athlete, Sojourner competed in track and field at Weber State.
-He placed 3rd in the 1970 NCAA Men's Division I Outdoor Track and Field Championships, with a high jump of 7'0".
+He placed third in the 1970 NCAA Men's Division I Outdoor Track and Field Championships, with a high jump of 7'0".
 In doing so, he became Weber State's first NCAA All-American athlete.